-This details the impact that our pupil premium activity had on pupils in the 2020/21 & 2021/22 academic years.
+This details the impact that our pupil premium activity had on pupils in the 2020/21, 2021/22 & 2022/23 academic years.

-Strategies detailed in this document were in place throughout 2020/21 & 2021/22.
+Strategies detailed in this document build upon many that were in place throughout 2020/21, 2021/22 & 2022/23.
 High priority was placed on ensuring pupils' well-being was supported effectively, as full time education was re-established in autumn 2020 following the 1st national lockdown.
 Ensuring high levels of staffing with this as a priority enabled pupils to settle quickly and quickly be ready to meet the challenges of their respective curriculums.
-As a result attendance, when compared to national averages has been very positive for all pupils.
+As a result attendance, when compared to national averages was very positive for all pupils in 20/21 & 21/22, dropping to be broadly in line with national averages in 22/23.